 6 – Amazon Instant Video:

-This service coming from the popular e-retailer is listed on our array of sites similar to Netflix as it has a wide range of options available in the form of movies, new TV shows and classic favorites.
+This service comes from the popular e-retailer is listed on our array of sites similar to Netflix as it has a wide range of options available in the form of movies, new TV shows, and classic favorites.
 In addition to an archive that boasts of some popular titles, Amazon Instant Video lets you watch new releases in the comfort of your home.
 You can even subscribe to an ongoing TV series and enjoy an episode a day after it’s aired.
-The video content can be streamed onto the Kindle Fire, PCs, Macs, Blu-ray players, TVs and other select devices.
+The video content can be streamed onto the Kindle Fire, PCs, Macs, Blu-ray players, TVs, and other select devices.

 And what’s more, you get your own video library that ensures access to the content you purchased from all supported devices on the move.
 Additionally, you can choose to subscribe to Amazon Prime that charges you $79 per year to receive instant access to a wide range of movies, shows and other content without additional costs.
 The flexible service lets you stream content online or download it.
 The rental service starts at $2.99 and is valid for a period of 30 days.
 This rented video is removed from your library 24 hours after you start watching it.

 If the developers of this website are to be believed, TV.com is the site where TV lives online.
 As the name suggests, it basically concentrates on providing access to TV shows as well as communities so that you can interact with people who have similar tastes.
 It even lets you keep tabs on behind-the-scenes gossip.
 Although you can simply visit this web portal and enjoy a lot of features, you will be entitled to more benefits if you choose to register.

 This website also lets you brag about your expertise regarding shows on television.
 Everything that you do on it earns you points and the more active you are on the portal, the more points you get.
 You may even progress to a level where you are termed the editor of a particular show.
 So we wouldn’t be wrong in saying that this is the site for you if you are a self-confessed TV buff.